 Aloe 'Christmas Carol'

 Aloe 'Christmas Carol' is a small, slow-growing succulent that forms rosettes of dark green leaves with bright red trim and yellow to deep crimson bumps that run across the surfaces.
 It turns redder when grown in full sun.
 The rosettes grow up to 1 foot (30 cm) tall and about the same in diameter.
-Leaves are deep green, lance-shaped leaves with raised, vibrant, dark red markings, some soft but spine-like, down the center, and along the leaf margin.
-The leaves grow with up to 6 inches (15 cm) long.
+Leaves are fleshy, lance-shaped, and up to 6 inches (15 cm) long.
 Flowers are reddish-pink to orange and appear atop a long spike from fall to winter.

 How to Grow and Care for Aloe 'Christmas Carol'